mvollebregt/angular-starter/README.md

 Starter project for Angular, adjusted to my own preferences.
 Those preferences are:

 - Jest instead of Karma and Jasmine
-- Cypress instead of Protractor (TODO)
+- Cypress instead of Protractor
 - Leaner schematics (TODO)

 You do not actually have to use this project as a starter project.
 To create this project, I followed the (easy)